-Straightened.
-Stigmatised.
-'Tamed'.
-Celebrated.
-Erased.
-Managed.
-Appropriated.
-Forever misunderstood.
-Black hair is never 'just hair'.
-This book is about why black hair matters and how it can be viewed as a blueprint for decolonisation.
-Emma Dabiri takes us from pre-colonial Africa, through the Harlem Renaissance, Black Power and on to today's Natural Hair Movement, the Cultural Appropriation Wars and beyond.
+Over a series of wry, informed chapters, Emma Dabiri takes us from pre-colonial Africa, through the Harlem Renaissance, Black Power and on to today's Natural Hair Movement, the Cultural Appropriation Wars and beyond.
 We look at everything from hair capitalists like Madam C.J.
 Walker in the early 1900s to the rise of Shea Moisture today, from women's solidarity and friendship to 'black people time', forgotten African scholars and the dubious provenance of Kim Kardashian's braids.
+'Don't Touch My Hair' proves that far from being only hair, black hairstyling culture can be understood as an allegory for black oppression and, ultimately, liberation.

 Order before 10.30am for next day delivery.